kenjennings/Atari-Pet-Frogger/README_Porting.md

 There were numerous kinds of computers sold commercially during the time of the Atari, and I will not be discussing every single one.
 Many have become obscured in history to the point it is difficult to find programs or source code listings.
 If you do find an interesting game and the source for it on a less popular computer, then thumbs up for your team and have a ball with it.

-A reasonable list of the commonly available home computers marketed in the US during the 1977 to 1983 timeframe: Pet, TRS-80, Apple II, TRS Color Computer, VIC-20, TI-99/4A, Commodore 64.
+A reasonably concise list of the commonly available home computers marketed in the US during the 1977 to 1983 timeframe: Pet, TRS-80, Apple II, TRS Color Computer, VIC-20, TI-99/4A, Commodore 64.
 I'm not as familiar with many non-US brands.
 Based on the documentation availability and YouTube reviews of systems and games here is my short list of non-US systems that seem to be popular: BBC MICRO, Acorn Atom, Electron, Oric 1, Sinclair ZX81, ZX Spectrum, Dragon 32.

-These platforms capabilities vary.
+**Other Platforms Limitations**

+Other platforms from the Atari's era have varying capabilities.
 SOME are extremely limited.
 SOME are better than others.
-SOME may be limited in most respects, but have a feature the Atari can't inherently duplicate (e.g.  64 column text, Color maps.)
-SOME can be improved with optional add-ons that will not be considered here.
-The POSSIBLE lowest common denominators:
+SOME may be limited in most respects, but have a feature the Atari can't exactly duplicate (e.g.  64 column text, Color maps.)
+SOME could be improved with optional add-ons that will not be considered here.
+The POSSIBLE, lower-spec options:

 - Limited graphics modes.
 Perhaps even no graphics beyond the text display.

-- If multiple graphics modes are possible the hardware cannot easily mix graphics modes, or text with graphics on screen.
+- If multiple graphics modes are possible the hardware cannot easily mix graphics modes, or mix text with graphics on screen.
 Where this does occur it is usually done by simply drawing text on a graphics display.

 - Limited color palette:  2, 4, 8, or 16 colors.
 Either no, or limited color indirection supported.